VA Loan Closing Costs: How Much Are They And Who Pays Them?

-VA loans offer military service members, eligible veterans and qualifying surviving spouses the opportunity to get into a home without a down payment.
+VA loans offer military service members, eligible veterans and qualifying surviving spouses the opportunity to get into a new home without a VA loan down payment.
 However, that doesn’t mean you’ll be able to close without any cash in the bank.
-VA loan closing costs can be a potential obstacle as you navigate the home buying process.
+VA loan closing costs are definitely something you should be aware of as you navigate the home buying process.

-But what closing costs should you look out for with the VA loan?
+But what closing costs should you look out for regarding a VA loan?
 Let’s take a closer look.

 You’ll have to pay the closing costs when you’re signing the final paperwork of your home mortgage process.
-At the closing meeting, you’ll have to bring the down payment and closing costs for the loan – although it’s important to note here again that mortgages insured by the VA don’t typically require a down payment.
+At the mortgage closing, you’ll have to bring any down payment and closing costs for the loan – although it’s important to note here again that mortgages insured by the VA don’t typically require a down payment.

 How Are VA Loan Closing Costs Different?

 As with most components in the VA loan process, closing costs will look different from other types of mortgage loans.
-Here’s where VA closing costs diverge from the traditional home buying processes.
+Here’s where VA closing costs diverge from the traditional home buying process.

-When you choose a VA loan, there are some fees that the lender cannot require you to pay.
-A few include any prepayment penalties, settlement charges, and attorney fees from the lender.
+When you choose a VA loan, there are some fees that the lender cannot require you to pay, known as nonallowable fees.
+A few include any prepayment penalties, settlement charges and attorney fees from the lender.

 When you’re using a different type of mortgage – such as a conventional loan – you may be required to pay attorney fees from the lender and settlement charges.
-So, you stand to save in these areas.
+Financing with a VA loan allows you to avoid these costs.

-However, there are some allowable fees that you can negotiate directly with the lender.
-These include a VA funding fee, the loan origination fee, your credit report, discount points, title insurance and more.
+However, there are some allowable fees that might be required.
+These include the VA funding fee, loan origination fees, recording fees, credit report fees, discount points, title insurance and other closing fees.

 Limited Origination Fee

-A lender will charge a mortgage origination fee in order to process the loan.
+A lender will charge a mortgage origination fee for underwriting and processing the loan.
 When you use a VA loan, there are limits on the fees that lenders can charge.

-Borrowers will not be charged more than 1% of the total loan amount as an origination fee when using a VA loan.
-Typically, mortgage loan origination fees range from 0.5% – 1% of the total loan amount.
-So, this limited origination fee is in line with what you might pay with a different type of mortgage loan.
+VA borrowers can’t be charged more than 1% of the total loan amount as an origination fee when using a VA loan.
+Typically, mortgage loan origination fees range from 0.5% – 1% of the total loan amount, which is in line with what you might pay with a different type of mortgage loan.

 VA Funding Fee

-The cost of the funding fee depends on what type of mortgage you are getting (a home purchase or refinance), how many times you’ve used your VA loan benefit, and how much you are putting down on the home purchase price.
-The funding fee represents a percentage of your loan amount, so the larger the down payment you make, the funding fee will be.
+The cost of the funding fee depends on what type of mortgage you are getting (a home purchase or refinance), how many times you’ve used your VA loan benefit, and how much you are putting as a down payment on the home purchase price.
+The funding fee represents a percentage of your loan amount, so the larger the down payment you make, the smaller your funding fee will be.

 But there are some unique cases in which you wouldn’t have to pay the funding fee at all.
-You can skip the funding fee if you are:
+You don’t have to pay the funding fee if you are:

 - Receiving, or eligible to receive, VA compensation for a service-related disability